shakes76/PatternFlow/recognition/ISICs_ImprovedUnet_s4561009/README.md

 ## Dataset Description
 The dataset is taken from the ISIC 2018 Challenge for Task 1 (Lesion Boundary Segmentation).
-Further info can be seen [here](https://challenge2018.isic-archive.com/task1/).
+Further info on the challenge can be seen [here](https://challenge2018.isic-archive.com/task1/).

 To run this project, download the dataset from this link: [https://cloudstor.aarnet.edu.au/sender/?s=download&token=f0d763f9-d847-4150-847c-e0ec92d38cc5](https://cloudstor.aarnet.edu.au/sender/?s=download&token=f0d763f9-d847-4150-847c-e0ec92d38cc5)

 ### Input Data
 The input data are dermoscopic lesion images in JPEG format.

 ### Response Data
 The response data are binary mask images in PNG format, indicating the location of the primary skin lesion within each input lesion image.